 Chicagobears.com | The Official Website of the Chicago Bears

-Henry Burris is serving as a Bill Walsh Diversity Coaching Fellow on Matt Nagy's staff for the 2020 season.
+Henry Burris enters his second season with the Bears in 2021 and his first as an offensive quality control coach after serving as a Bill Walsh Diversity Coaching Fellow on Matt Nagy's staff during the 2020 season.

 Burris, a Temple University product and former Bears quarterback, returns to Chicago following 18 seasons in the Canadian Football League in addition to two more in the NFL with both the Green Bay Packers (2001) and Bears (2002).
 A native of Spiro, Okla., Burris' 18 years in the CFL came with the Calgary Stampeders (1997-99, 2005-11), Saskatchewan Roughriders (2000, 2003-04), Hamilton Tiger-Cats (2012-13) and Ottawa Redblacks (2014-16).

 A 2020 CFL first-ballot Hall of Famer, Burris appeared in five Grey Cups, winning three (1998, '08, '16) and being named the MVP twice (2008, '16).
 The CFL's outstanding player on two occasions (2010, 2015), Burris amassed 63,639 passing yards and 373 TD passes, both rank third all-time.
 Following his playing career, Burris has since joined TSN as a CFL analyst.